 The evolving wheel

 Feelings of health and well-being are never static.
 Like all things natural, they depend on a kaleidoscope of moving parts — always changing, always unique.
-DHEA is just one part of this evolving pattern, one you can influence to create a better picture by changing your lifestyle and taking care of your adrenals (for more on this, read our article on adrenal health).
+DHEA is just one part of this evolving pattern, one you can influence to create a better picture by changing your lifestyle and taking care of your adrenals.
+For more on this, read our article on adrenal fatigue.

 As with all things concerning your body, your mind, and your health, I hope you’ll learn as much as you can about yourself and find a medical practitioner you can talk openly with.
 DHEA should never be taken casually or unsupervised, but it’s benefits are real for the women who need it — as are the physiological benefits of cultivating joy.
 I encourage you to embrace the possibilities inherent in both!